xhayper/Animator/README.md

-HttpRequire("HttpLink") -- Require the module using GET Request, Must start with 'http://' or 'https://' animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link as the prefix hookAnimatorFunction() -- Hook animator to Humanoid:LoadAnimation() HttpRequireCach -- Cache used by HttpRequire, Clear it by assigning it to Empty table
+HttpRequire("HttpLink") -- Require the module using GET Request, Must start with 'http://' or 'https://' animatorRequire("Path") -- Used by Animator, Same as HttpRequire but with this repo link as the prefix hookAnimatorFunction() -- Hook animator to Humanoid:LoadAnimation()

 -- Hooks --
 -- This will only work if you call hookAnimatorFunction()